Teesside University: London

-The university is set to open a London campus in the Here East complex (the former Olympic media centre) near the Hackney Wick area of London.
+The university opened a London campus in the Here East complex (the former Olympic media centre) near the Hackney Wick area of London in 2023.

 Academic profile

 Teesside University has won seven National Teaching Fellowships.

-The Vice-Chancellor is Professor Paul Croney, who took up the position in May 2015 when Professor Graham Henderson retired.
+The Vice-Chancellor is Professor Paul Croney OBE, who took up the position in May 2015 when Professor Graham Henderson retired.
 In April 2005, the university welcomed Lord Sawyer as its Chancellor, succeeding the university's first ever Chancellor, European Commissioner Leon Brittan.

+Teesside University's academic schools include: the School of Arts & Creative Industries; the School of Computing, Engineering & Digital Technologies; the School of Health & Life Sciences; the School of Social Sciences, Humanities & Law; and Teesside University International Business School.

 Research

-Teesside University's research is focused on addressing five thematic areas.
+Teesside University's research is focused on addressing three core areas: net zero, health and wellbeing, and people and place.

+In the Research Excellence Framework (REF) 2021, which assesses the quality of research in UK higher education institutions, the majority of the research undertaken by Teesside University was judged to be world-leading or internationally excellent in terms of the social, economic and cultural impact it delivers.

 In research, the university offers an array of routes of study resulting in the qualification of MPhil, PhD, MProf and DProf.

 Student life

 The Students' Union is led by students for students with three current students elected by the student body to hold the positions of President Education, President Activities and President Welfare in March of each year.
 They take their posts from July to the end of June each year and have the option to seek re-election for a second and final term if they wish.
 As the officer trustees they sit on a wider board of trustees who oversee the running of the Students' Union which also includes external trustees drawn from the worlds of local government, business, charity and the public sector.

-The union was named Students' Union of the Year at the Bar Entertainment and Dance Association Awards in 2004 and Club Mirror Students' Union of the Year in 2002, as well as finishing runner-up in the latter award in 2007.
-In 2002/2003, the Students' Union also won the Sport England Volunteer Investment Programme Award, while the Union's bar, The Terrace Bar, was awarded Best Bar None status in 2006 and 2008, overcoming competition from universities from across the two regions of the North East and Yorkshire before going on to win four Best Bar None Middlesbrough Awards 2009 recognising outstanding standards of staff training and strong focus on the safety of customers.
-The Students' Union also won the 2007 It's Not Funny competition, winning a live comedy performance featuring Bill Bailey, Marcus Brigstocke, Andrew Maxwell and Simon Amstell.
-More recently the SU was shortlisted for NUS Students' Union of the Year in 2014, secured the AQS accreditation for the SU Link and gold in the National Best Bar None Awards 2015 recognising exceptional standards in its social spaces The Terrace and The Hub.
+The Students' Union won the 2007 It's Not Funny competition, winning a live comedy performance featuring Bill Bailey, Marcus Brigstocke, Andrew Maxwell and Simon Amstell.
+More recently the SU was shortlisted for NUS Students' Union of the Year in 2014.

 From 2014 the Students' Union has received over £8.5 million to refurbish its building and facilities.